OCbwoy3-Chan/tv-mk2/README.md

 > tenna.party is a community fork, and we'd love to merge your PR!

-As a rule of thumb, the best features for ????? ????? are those that have any positive impact on the user experience regardless of the maintenance overhead.
+As a rule of thumb, the best features for tenna.party are those that have any positive impact on the user experience regardless of the maintenance overhead.
 Since tenna.party is a soft-ish fork, any features (patches) we add on top of Witchsky need to be maintained.
 For example, a change to the way posts are composed may be very invasive, touching lots of code across the codebase.
 If upstream refactors this component, we will need to rewrite this feature to be compatible or drop it from the client.
+Just go freestyle, I guess!

 For this reason, only features that require changing only a small or medium amount of code from upstream should be considered.